hipe/tmx/lib/skylab/headless/doc/issues/164-the-IO-line-scanner-narrative.md

 ### implementation

-just for fun we implement our own double-buffering. yes, OS IO is better at this generally, but we do it ourselves just as an excercize, and in case we ever want to have arbitrarily complex critera for what constitues a record and record separator.
+just for fun we implement our own double-buffering. yes, OS IO is better at this generally, but we do it ourselves just as an exercise, and in case we ever want to have arbitrarily complex critera for what constitues a record and record separator.

-also as an excercize, this is written in functional soup: the only instance variables that we employ are either procs that operate within a closure, or they are auxiliary service accessors (i.e not part of the core algorithm or operation). all of our public methods simply wrap these procs (or again are
+also as an exercise, this is written in functional soup: the only instance variables that we employ are either procs that operate within a closure, or they are auxiliary service accessors (i.e not part of the core algorithm or operation). all of our public methods simply wrap these procs (or again are